Exawind/amr-wind/docs/sphinx/user/inputs_Momentum_Sources.rst

    The start time for writing to the forcing timetable output file.
 The default is 0.

+.. input_param:: ABLForcing.abl_forcing_off_height

+   **type:** Real, required for multiphase simulations with ABL

+   This parameter indicates the vertical distance above the water level that the ABL forcing term should be turned off.
+This tuning parameter is used to avoid applying the ABL forcing to ocean waves.
+This is not used when the volume fraction field (vof) is not present in the simulation.

+.. input_param:: ABLForcing.abl_forcing_off_height

+   **type:** Real, required for multiphase simulations with ABL

+   This parameter indicates the vertical distance above the water level and the "off height" that the ABL forcing term should be ramped from zero to full strength.
+This is not used when the volume fraction field (vof) is not present in the simulation.

+.. input_param:: ABLForcing.abl_forcing_band

+   **type:** Real, optional for multiphase simulations with ABL

+   This parameter is an additional safeguard against applying ABL forcing within the waves.
+   This specifies the number of computational cells in a band around the air-water interface that the ABL forcing should be deactivated.
+While the other arguments relate to the height coordinate within the domain, this argument is relative to the actual position of water in the simulation.
+   The default value is 2.

 .. input_param:: BodyForce.type

    **type:** String, optional